 We recently took the kids on a coho salmon hike organized by the Salmon Protection And Watershed Network (SPAWN) at Samuel P Taylor State Park.
 Seeing those huge red and white fish in such a small creek got us that got us thinking about the steelhead run in the Russian River right now.
 Our vacation rental, Lucky Bend Lookout, is actually named after the famous fishing hole the “Lucky Bend” just west of Guerneville just down river from old Summer Crossing Road.
 Last week we were delighted to chat with several anglers in hip-waders casting through the light fog into the brisk waters right behind our house.
 One fellow had landed a 18″ steelhead.
 The kids were mesmerized and amazed that they spent the summers swimming in the same waters from which this huge fish had come.

 The Russian River is such a great summertime destination but friends often ask us—is it worth visiting during Fall and Winter?
 Doesn’t it flood every winter?
 The fall season is my favorite time of year on the Russian River because the crowds are gone but the Indian Summer gives us another month or two of fun.
 Here are some of our favorite things to do in the off-season.
-Continue reading “Five Great Fall Family Adventures on the Russian River”
+Continue reading “Six Great Fall Family Adventures on the Russian River”